FranckKD/electricity-fraud-prediction/README.md

 - `fraud_flag`
 - etc.

-Un prétraitement rigoureux est appliqué : gestion des valeurs manquantes, détection des valeurs aberrantes, encodage des variables catégorielles, normalisation.

-## 🎯 Objectif
+## 🎯 Goal

-> Prédire si un client présente un comportement suspect lié à la fraude à l’électricité, à partir de données de consommation passées.
+> Predict if a customer is a fraudster using historical cunsumption data.

-## 🚀 Utilisation
+## 🚀 Application

 ### Installation